Five best essential oils to improve your mood

 Our sense of smell has an immediate and profound effect on the way we feel, due to the fact that our olfactory system is directly linked to our limbic system – the part of the brain that controls our moods and emotions.
 The limbic system also deals with our memory and houses a library of millions of different smells, many of which have strong childhood associations.
 This is why our response to a particular fragrance is intensely personal and rarely neutral as it may trigger very happy or unpleasant memories.

 When we are stuck indoors looking out at the gloomy weather, scents can provide us with a real pick-me-up, whether it’s a welcome bunch of the sweetest smelling narcissi reminding us that spring is just around the corner, or the smell of a comforting stew in the oven to warm us up on stormy nights.
-Using essential oils can be doubly effective – firstly by enhancing our spirits from the very first sniff, and then potentially treating our whole body with their diverse properties (such as antiviral or anti-inflammatory) in a matter of minutes.

 Here are five of our favourite uplifting mood-boosters that will all work their magic and help brighten up a dreary day, either on their own or together – blissful blends taken from Liz’s Aromatherapy ebook.
 Simply add to a hot bath before you step in and relax, enhance a room with their fragrance using an essential oil diffuser or burner, or add a drop or two into the kitchen sink to make the washing up a more joyful experience.